Perumal100/CityFlow-Traffic-Simulation/README.md

 | **Thread-Safe Operations** | 1000s/sec | High throughput |
 | **Memory Consistency** | Guaranteed | Volatile + Atomic variables |

-**🎓 Academic Value:** These concepts are typically covered in graduate-level courses like "Advanced Operating Systems" or "Distributed Systems" - yet CityFlow implements them in a practical, working application.

 **💼 Industry Relevance:** These patterns are used in:
 - Web servers (handling thousands of requests)
 - Database systems (concurrent transactions)